-Fagner Magrinelli Rocha
+Dr. Fagner Magrinelli Rocha

-D.M.A.
+- D.M.A.
 Texas Tech University

-M.M.
+- M.M.
 Texas Tech University

-B.M.
+- B.M.
 Universidade Federal do Rio Grande do Sul

-Dr. Rocha is a former member of the Orquestra Sinfônica da UCS, Orquestra Filarmônica da PUC/RS and UNISINOS Chamber Orchestra in Brazil and the Lubbock Symphony Orchestra and Big Spring Symphony in the United States.
+Dr. Rocha is a former member of the Orquestra Sinfônica da UCS, Orquestra Filarmônica da PUC/RS and UNISINOS Chamber Orchestra in Brazil as well as Lubbock Symphony Orchestra and Big Spring Symphony in the United States.
 Additionally, he has taught at the Texas Tech String Project and served as Chamber Music and Sectional Coach for the Youth Orchestras of Lubbock.
 In 2011, Dr. Rocha launched the Laboratório de Violino, a project developed in Brazil, in partnership with Texas Tech University, to teach violin to young children.
 This project earned him the São Francisco de Assis Pacifist Seal offered by the city of Maceió, in recognition of his educational and social work.

 Dr. Rocha performs on a modern 2011 Luiz Amorim violin.